mohammedqedan/pingpong/README.md

 ## Description

-A website created with JAVASCRIPT and HTML where a user can submit a word and determine pingpong.
+A website created with C# and HTML where a user can submit a word and determine its raw Scrabble score.

 ### Specs